EMERGENCY RESPONSE GUIDE

-If you are involved in a situation where someone has entered the area and started shooting, the following is a list of actions that are recommended.
+If you are involved in a situation where someone has entered the area and started brandishing a weapon such as a gun or knife or other object, the following actions are recommended.
 It should be noted that these types of incidents are unpredictable.
 The guidelines listed are recommendations that are based on past national experiences.
 You may have to alter some of these suggestions depending on the situation.

 Bomb Threat